veena444/API-Automation-Using-Postman/README.md

 type: fiction or non-fiction
 limit: a number between 1 and 20.

-Get a single book
+3.Get a single book
 GET /books/:bookId

 Retrieve detailed information about a book.

-Submit an order
+4.Submit an order
 POST /orders

 Allows you to submit a new order.
 Requires authentication.